glycerine/greenpack/README.md

   Friend   bool        `zid:"5"`
 }

-then when greenpack serializes, the it looks like this on the wire:
+then when greenpack serializes, the it looks like msgpack2 on the wire with extended field names:

 greenpack
 --------